What Do Licensed Practical or Licensed Vocational Nurse Do?

-LP or LV Nurse Example Care for ill, injured, or convalescing patients or persons with disabilities in hospitals, nursing homes, clinics, private homes, group homes, and similar institutions.
+LP or LV Nurse Definition Care for ill, injured, or convalescing patients or persons with disabilities in hospitals, nursing homes, clinics, private homes, group homes, and similar institutions.
 May work under the supervision of a registered nurse.
 Licensing required.

 - Sterilize equipment and supplies, using germicides, sterilizer, or autoclave.

-LP or LV Nurse Needed Skills
+What Every LP or LV Nurse Should Know

 When polled, Licensed Practical and Licensed Vocational Nurses say the following skills are most frequently used in their jobs: